Muk223/skeldir-2.0/README.md

 This monorepo contains the complete Skeldir 2.0 Attribution Intelligence platform, following a **contract-first** development approach with atomic versioning.
 All components (contracts, backend, frontend) are versioned together in a single repository, enabling:

-> **Note**: This monorepo was created by migrating content from the original [`skeldir-api-contracts`](https://github.com/Muk223/skeldir-api-contracts) repository.
-The original repository is referenced as a git submodule in `api-contracts-reference/` for historical reference.
-Active development now occurs in this monorepo's `contracts/` directory.
+> **Note**: This monorepo includes the complete content from the original [`skeldir-api-contracts`](https://github.com/Muk223/skeldir-api-contracts) repository directly in the `contracts/` directory.
+The original repository structure is preserved, and all contract development occurs in this monorepo for atomic versioning with backend and frontend code.

 - **Atomic Versioning**: Single commit hash versions all components simultaneously
 - **CI/CD Simplification**: Single git checkout for all validation and testing